hitarth64/Optimization_partition_ising_problem/README.md

 # convex_opt_QUBO
 Finding optimal solutions to QUBO problems using different methods

+#### Requirements to run on the MATLAB:
+CVX OPT package for MATLAB: Downloadable from [http://cvxr.com/cvx/download/](CVX website) Code tested with MATLAB 2020

 #### Information about the files:

 SDP_bound.m: Gives SDP bound to the partition problem